NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

     - Parallel Processing - For spectra with many peaks, use `multiprocessing` or `numba` JIT compilation (estimated 2-4x speedup for complex spectra with 50+ peaks)
     - ~~Change sample rate default from 96k to 44.1k (Should be around twice as fast)~~ Ran some tests - ~17% improvement for small spectra, ~53% improvement for large spectra.
     - Upgrade Render backend hosting plan - starter plan to standard plan (.5 CPU -> 1+ CPU, 5-10x speedup)
-    - Upgrade to PostgreSQL 17
+    - ~~Upgrade to PostgreSQL 17~~ Seems to have actually decreased performance?
+Hard to tell with network variability, noting to perform more strict "before" tests in the future
   - Cache frequently searched compounds spectrum data
   - Add input validation: Frontend and backend validation for empty/invalid parameters to prevent JSON parsing errors and 500 responses.
   - Clean up unnecessary tables and indexes in Render database